“Because my boss was a short-sighted sociopath!” might need a little work.

 Ideal scenario: Looking for a job while still employed

 Ironically, being employed and not needing a job is the strongest position from which one could look for a job.
-The fact that your current employer values you enough to keep you on staff sends a strong signal to your prospective employer.
+The fact that your current employer values you enough to keep you on staff sends a strong signal to your new potential employer.
 Plus, you have more room for negotiating, thanks to the luxury of time and a stable paycheck to fall back on.

 Here are some response options that put you in the best light: